Government targets tax dodgers in deficit fight

 | BRIGHTON

-BRIGHTON The government will target wealthy tax cheats to raise funds for public finances, the Liberal Democrat junior coalition partners said on Tuesday, the latest attempt by ministers to drag a wayward austerity drive back on track.
+BRIGHTON The government will target wealthy tax cheats to raise funds for public finances, the Liberal Democrats said on Tuesday, the latest attempt by ministers to drag a wayward austerity drive back on track.

 The coalition had intended to all but eliminate Britain's record budget deficit and steer a sluggish economy back to health by the time of that election, but a return to recession this year has raised the prospect of cuts well beyond 2015.